 It's also important to look for vendors that provide high quality client support.
 Good solutions need to come packaged with quality tech support to ensure smooth operation.
 Find vendors with field-proven technology and the testimonials to verify it.

 Lastly, it's important to use well-constructed equipment.
 The best monitoring system in the world is worthless if it can't withstand the rigors of your computer room.
 Look for systems operating ultra-stable software platforms on industrial-grade hardware.
 You can't afford to place the burden of monitoring on cheaply built hardware.

 Where do I get a monitoring system that has all of these features?

 You've imagined just how much easier your job will be with the right computer equipment room monitoring system.
 You no longer have to worry about a critical outage crippling your operations - costing you lost revenue and valuable customers.

 Since you're a professional, and you refuse to cut any corners, I recommend taking a look at the TempDefender IT monitoring system.
 This device is compact, powerful, and comes standard with first-class 24/7 (that is 24 hours a day, 7 days a week) tech support.
 With the TempDefender IT you can monitor all of the essentials in your computer equipment room: temperature, humidity, water presence, smoke detection, and motion detection.
 Don't leave your computer room vulnerable for another minute, you really can't afford the risk.

 Contact the computer monitoring experts at DPS Telecom to get started protecting your business today.
 You can reach them at 1-800-693-0351 or by email at firstname.lastname@example.org.

-It's 11:32 AM on Tuesday at our Fresno, CA, USA headquarters.
-We can start on your quote right away.
+It's 6:38 PM on Thursday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.